 The situation with slots is different and Spanish players will be spoilt for choice, because of the many big international operators who are ready to enter the market.
 Slots are an area which saw a huge growth in the gaming sector across Europe.
 The Spanish government hopes to achieve the results similar to the Italian market, where the boost in slots playing, accounted for 20% of the gaming revenue in 2014.

-Thank you for stopping by and reading our Online Casino Spain page.
-No matter what the next steps of the government will be, we believe that the world of Spanish casinos is going to get a lot more exciting!
+Thank you for stopping by and reading our page.
+No matter what the next steps of the government will be, we believe that the world of Spanish operators is going to get a lot more exciting!

 Betting in Spain References